EmekaEmmanuel/BudgetApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-we would like to thank microverse community for the support and guidance.
+Thank you microverse community for the support and guidance.
+Thank you Gregoire Vella on Behance for the Awesome Design Template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>